Psi505/WiFi-Stealer/README.md

 There is a wide variety of ways to run the program.
 You can choose to use it in whatever way suits your needs.
 But usually, you either run this program on your machine or on a target machine.
 Here are some examples on how you can use the program:

 ### Running the program on a local machine (yours)
-To run the script and save the credentials in the default `txt` file (this code line sets the default text file: `set "credsfile=creds.txt"`.), simply type:
+To run the script and save the credentials in the default `txt` file (this code line sets the default text file: `set "credsfile=creds.txt"`), simply type:

 ```batch
 > WiFi-Stealer.bat